mpounsett/nagiosplugin/doc/api/state.rst

 .. automodule:: nagiosplugin.state
    :no-members:

-.. currentmodule:: nagiosplugin

 The singletons :class:`Ok`, :class:`Warn`, :class:`Critical`, and
 :class:`Unknown` are imported into the main :mod:`nagiosplugin` name space.
-The :class:`nagiosplugin.state.ServiceState` base class is not since it is usually not needed by plugin authors.
+The :class:`ServiceState` base class is not since it is usually not needed by plugin authors.